emptymalei/awesome-research/README.md

 ### Investigate Papers

+* [Synthical](https://synthical.com): AI-powered collaborative research environment.
+You can use it to get recommendations of articles based on reading history, simplify papers, find out what articles are trending, search articles by meaning (not just keywords), create and share folders of articles, see lists of articles from specific companies and universities, and add highlights.
 * [Paperscape](http://paperscape.org/): Finding interesting papers.
 * [Peerus](https://peer.us/): Monitor specific topics or journal for new and relevant papers.
 * [SciRate](https://scirate.com/): An front-end for arXiv with rates from readers.